GollyGang/ready/Scripts/Houdini/README.md

 It also makes a second version of the fields with increased resolution (by scale, default 4x using any of the Volume Resample filters) which you can get from the second output of the RD Post Process Sop.

-== Help! ==
+## Help!

-If you are motivated but got stuck somewhere, totally send me an email!: gdanzo@gmail.com
+If you are motivated to play with this but got stuck somewhere, totally send me an email!: gdanzo@gmail.com